taneshkaa/Python/README.md

 # Python
-This repository contains python code...
+This repository contains some basic python code.

+PS - learning something new everyday!